conso/EasyBdd/README.md

-# EasyBdd - Behaviour Driven Development framework based on one abstract class only
+# EasyBdd
-### The lightweight, uninvasive, super extensible BDD tool for .NET written in c#.
+###The lightweight, uninvasive, super extensible BDD tool for .NET written in c#.
+One abstract class only is enough for making Behaviour Driven Development easier.
-In 10 minutes you will be hooked and already back focusing on your tests using it!
+In 10 minutes or less, you will be hooked and ready to go back focusing on your tests!

 ##Quick start
   1) reference EasyBdd and Nunit